fahimfaisaal/settle-map/README.md

 - `items` (`T[]`): An array of items to be processed.
 - `fn` (`(item: T, index: number) => Promise<R>`): A function that takes an item and its index as parameters and returns a Promise.
 - `options` (`SettleOptions | number`): An object that specifies the concurrency and retry options.
-If a number is provided, it is treated as the concurrency level. default option is `1`
+If a number is provided, it is treated as the concurrency level.
+Default is `1`

 #### Return Value

-Returns an object with the following properties and methods:
+Returns an object with the following methods:

-- `all`: A promise that resolves when all items have been processed and return the resolved and rejects items in a single object.
 - `waitUntilFinished()`: A method that returns a promise that resolves when all items have been processed, regardless of whether they succeeded or failed.
 - `status()`: A method that returns the current status of the settling process.
 - `on(event, listener)`: A method that allows you to listen for certain events.
-- `stop()`: A method that stops the settling process and return the current result.
+- `abort()`: A method that aborts all remain processes and return the current result.

+> [!NOTE]
+> Since the return value has `then` method so the `settleMap` function is awaitable.
+Followed the `Thenable` approach. [see MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise#thenables)

+### `createSettleMap(options)`

+A curry function of settleMap that will help you to set default options and use the map function with same option everywhere. even you could modify the options for each individual use.

 ## 👤 Author (Fahim Faisaal)